Klortho/jatsdoc/JatsAdaptation.md

 * To generate the jQuery documentation static files, you used to enter `thor deploy:generate`.
 Now, enter `thor deploy:generate --docset=jq`
-* The command without the docset parameter (`thor deploy:generate`) now builds the default, "example" document set, from static HTML files in `app`.

 ## Changes to source code